-- The cooking time begins to count down. - Once the cooking time has elapsed, the cooking zone switches itself off and an audible signal sounds.
+- ✓ The cooking time begins to count down. - Once the cooking time has elapsed, the cooking zone switches itself off and an audible signal sounds.

-Note: When you set a cooking time for a cooking zone in which the PerfectFry Sensor is activated, the cooking time will not start counting down until the selected temperature level has been reached.
+Note: If a cooking time has been programmed in a cooking zone in which the PerfectFry Sensor is activated, the programmed cooking time will start to count down as soon as the selected temperature level has been reached.